 • Qi Han and Jingbo Liu.
 Algebraic differential independence regarding the Riemann ζ-function and the Euler Γ-function.
 Journal of Number Theory, 221 (2021), 109-121.
 (DOI)

 • Qi Han.
-Compact Sobolev embeddings and positive solutions to a quasilinear equation with mixed nonlinearities.
+First Part: Compact Sobolev embeddings and positive solutions to a quasilinear equation with mixed nonlinearities.
 Journal of Mathematical Analysis and Applications, 481 (2020), Article 123150.
 (DOI)

 • Wei Chen, Qi Han and Jingbo Liu.
 On Fermat Diophantine functional equations, little Picard theorem, and beyond.
 Aequationes Mathematicae, 93 (2019), 425-432.
 (DOI)